 It’s important to think about schools early, usually at least a year before your child is due to start school or move schools.
-Check the local deadline for applications.
-If your form is late your child will be given lower priority than people who applied on time.
+If you are applying to start school in Reception the deadline is 31 January amd if you are applying to transfer to secondary school in Year 7, the deadline is 31 October.
+If your application is late your child will be given lower priority than people who applied on time.

 Find out as much as you can about the schools you are interested in.
 Some ways of getting information are: